Rohingya insurgent group declares temporary ceasefire

 The Myanmar government said 421 people had died.

-The Rohingya are considered to be among the world's most persecuted people.
+Rohingya Muslims are considered to be among the world's most persecuted people.

 The predominantly Buddhist Myanmar considers them Bangladeshi but Bangladesh says they're Burmese.

-The government of Myanmar, formerly known as Burma, blames terrorists for starting the recent violence.
+As a result, they're effectively stateless.

-Rohingya militants killed 12 security officers in border post attacks almost two weeks ago, according to state media.
+On August 25, Rohingya militants killed 12 security officers in co-ordinated attacks on border posts, according to Myanmar's state media.

-In response, the military intensified "clearance operations," driving thousands of people from their homes.
+In response, the military intensified "clearance operations" against "terrorists," driving thousands of people from their homes.

 Satellite photos released by Human Rights Watch show entire villages torched to the ground in clashes between Myanmar's armed forces and local militants.